How to run

 Optional argument

-vast analysis
+vast results

-vast analysis [OPTIONS] COMMAND [ARGS]...
+vast results [OPTIONS] COMMAND [ARGS]...

 postprocess

-Run postprocessing commands on test results.
+Run postprocessing commands on run results.

-Executes postprocessing commands defined in the configuration file’s analysis.postprocessing section.
-Postprocessing is skipped if the result-directory is unchanged, unless –force is specified.
+Postprocessing is skipped if the result-directory is unchanged,

 Requires project initialization with vast init first (unless --results-dir is specified).

-vast analysis postprocess [OPTIONS]
+vast results postprocess [OPTIONS]

 Options